dearestalexander/alexroan/src/posts/2025-08-08-integration.md

 After it's set-up, Cloud Connector will accept messages from Integration Suite and forward them to the S/4HANA business partner mock server.

-The detailed set-up is covered in section 2.
+The detailed set-up is covered in part 3.

 ![SAP Cloud Connector](/assets/images/blog/integration/Integration-16.png)